The Hive Stadium: International matches

 On 25 March 2015, the Hive hosted its first international fixture as England U20 drew 1–1 with Mexico U20.

 The Hive hosted Nigeria when they played against Senegal and Burkina Faso on 23 March 2017 and 27 March 2017, respectively.
 However the game against Burkina Faso was cancelled due to seven of the players being unable to acquire visas in time.

 Due to its geographical proximity to Wembley Stadium, the Hive has been used as a base for several foreign international teams prior to playing against England, and was also selected as the venue to coordinate and coach the referees taking part in the 2012 Olympics football tournament.

 On 28 March 2018 Nigeria played against Serbia in an international friendly, with Aleksandar Mitrovic scoring twice for Serbia in a 2–0 win.

 Nigeria national football team

 Transport

 Canons Park (400 m) on the Jubilee line is the nearest tube station to the Hive.
 Journey times are approximately 25 minutes to Baker Street and 35 minutes to London Bridge.
+Queensbury tube station is a slightly longer distance away.

 Edgware at the end of the Northern line is around 25 minutes walk away.

 Bus routes 79, 186, 288 and 340 all serve the stadium.